This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 My Uncle Slick was slick wit it and made the best pork chops.
-His were fried and were legendary as you’ve probably heard me write about a few times.
+His were deep fried and were legendary as you’ve probably heard me write about a few times.
 As a kid pork chops were on the menu quite a bit.

-Pork Chops Ingredients
+How To Grill Pork Chops

-Brine the pork chops
+Step 1: Brine the pork chops

 Add kosher salt, brown sugar, black pepper, basil, garlic, water, and lemon juice to a bowl.
 Mix in a bowl until sugar and salt dissolve.